Social and Emotional Development in Early Childhood

 - Starting to explore on their own while ensuring parents are close by

-Activities to support toddlers:
+Activities to support social emotional development in toddlers:

 - Allowing your child time and space to get to know new caretakers; bring a favorite toy or blanket to help